“You are the average of 5 people you spend the most time with.”

 - Intentionally schedule more time with those who can have a positive influence on you or your career

 - Expand your network with various networking opportunities

-To learn more about making an effective presentation and to become a dynamic public speaker, register for a full day seminar with me in Davis, CA on Oct 14th.
+To learn more about making an effective presentation and to become a dynamic public speaker, contact me.